 Be sure to consider the overall cost of the loan.

 You may be refinancing in order to get lower monthly payments over a longer term.
 That’s fine, but remember that taking the scenic route will cost you more in interest.
 Shortening the term of the loan allows you to build equity in your car faster.
 Even if your monthly payment goes up, and you can afford it, you’ll pay less over the lifetime of the loan.

-Either way, refinancing an auto loan should not negatively impact your credit scores, reports CarsDirect.
+Either way, refinancing your car should not negatively impact your credit scores, reports CarsDirect.
 Just make sure you go through a reputable lender so your old loan is satisfied (the new lender pays it off when it issues your loan).
 Then make full, on-time payments on your new loan.

 What’s your experience refinancing a car loan?
 Have you found it worthwhile?
 Share with us in comments below or on our Facebook page.

 Article last modified on October 23, 2017.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: How to Refinance Your Car Loan for Long-Haul Savings - AMP.